altunixon/wips/lns/altina_ln/ASP-22-Chapter_2_To_Rebel_or_Accede.md

 "Asking for bribes, attempted rape...
 Just this will be enough.
 There will be more dirt to dig up if we investigate the places you were assigned to, right?"<br/>

-Becker clicked his tongue.
+Becker clicked his tongue.<br/>

-He gestured to Boislow with his chin.
+He gestured to Boislow with his chin.<br/>

 "Shut him up forever."<br/>

 "Wargh!!"<br/>

-Regis hugged Clarisse tightly as he retreated.
+Regis hugged Clarisse tightly as he retreated.<br/>

-His documents fell all over the ground.
+His documents fell all over the ground.<br/>

 "Haha!
 I will shut your mouth!"<br/>

-Regis felt killing intent.
+Regis felt killing intent.<br/>

-Becker mumbled as if this doesn't concern him.
+Becker mumbled as if this doesn't concern him.<br/>

 "Ah~ That's a good woman, such a pity."<br/>

-Regis left the kitchen and went into the dining hall.
+Regis left the kitchen and went into the dining hall.<br/>

-He pulled Clarisse by the hand, running through the gaps of the tables and head for the door.
+He pulled Clarisse by the hand, running through the gaps of the tables and head for the door.<br/>

-But Boislow had a speed that doesn't match his large body.
+But Boislow had a speed that doesn't match his large body.<br/>

-No, maybe Regis was simply too slow.
+No, maybe Regis was simply too slow.<br/>

-Boislow took another path and made it to the entrance before they did.
+Boislow took another path and made it to the entrance before they did.<br/>

 "Wahaha!"<br/>

 "Ugh..."<br/>

 The officers dining hall was situated on the first floor and had no large windows.
-There were some small windows letting in sunlight, but it was too small for anyone to fit in.
+There were some small windows letting in sunlight, but it was too small for anyone to fit in.<br/>

-Like a beast licking its lips before its prey, Boislow slowly drew his sword.
+Like a beast licking its lips before its prey, Boislow slowly drew his sword.<br/>

-Suddenly, Clarisse grab Regis' hand with both of her hands.
+Suddenly, Clarisse grab Regis' hand with both of her hands.<br/>

 "Sir Regis...
 I just need to bear with this...
 It will be fine.
 Such things are unavoidable."<br/>